 Bear out | Confirm | He will bear out my honesty. |

-Beat about the bush | Rubbish talking | Do not beat about the bush come to the point. |
+Beat about the bush | Rubbish talking | Do not beat about the bush; come to the point. |

 Better half | Wife | Salma is my better half. |

-Bird of passage | Vagabond | He does not stop at one place, he is a bird of passage. |
+Bird of passage | Vagabond | He does not stop at one place; he is a bird of passage. |

-Birds of features | Same thoughts | Birds of feature flick together. |
+Birds of features | Same thoughts | Birds of a features flock together. |

 Black sheep | Fake actors | Get rid of black sheep if you want to succeed. |